datazip-inc/olake-ui/README.md

   key: &encryptionKey "arn:aws:kms:..."

   # 2. For local AES-256 (any other non-empty string):
-  # key: &encryptionKey "your-passphrase"  # Auto-hashed to 256-bit key
+  # key: &encryptionKey "secret-key"  # Auto-hashed to 256-bit key

   # 3. For no encryption (not recommended for production):
   # key: &encryptionKey ""